 We know none of YOU would ever let yourself get in this situation — but it can certainly happen unintentionally, such as with a school whose deadline is middle of the day when you weren’t expecting that.

 Some schools will be lenient; a few schools even try to have policies that are kind and person-centered.
 But you can’t count on it.
 If you find yourself in a bad spot then we’re certain it’ll be a learning experience for you (doh!), and please try to manage the emotions involved effectively so your reaction doesn’t make a tough situation worse for you.

 Hopefully this post is useless to all of you because you had apps tucked safely away several days before deadlines showed up, and you’re sitting here feeling smug and thinking, “Wow, that would suck for those people who submitted things late like that.”

 If you’re the “those people” for whom it’s sucking, then it’s not necessarily the end of the road.
 How you respond to the situation often has greater impact than the situation itself, and that’s often the case with this issue of deadlines.

-To all who have gotten their first apps put to bed: Congratulations, and good luck!
-We can’t wait to hear how it goes for you as the season unfolds from here!
+To all who have gotten their apps put to bed: Congratulations, and good luck!
+We can’t wait to hear how it goes for you as the rest of the season plays out!